 Like most members of the aster family (think sunflower or coneflower), Rosinweed perform best in full sun and benefit from de-heading throughout the season.
 If you choose to let them go to seed, they provide a delicious treat for birds and other hungry wildlife.

 While starry rosinweed may be the star of the flower bed, there is certainly room for the inclusion of other florals to include to complete your native garden.
-Below boasts a few of the readily available Florida Natives that perform well in the presence of Starry Rosinweed.
+The list below boasts a few of the readily-available Florida Natives that perform well in the presence of Starry Rosinweed.

 Stoke’s Aster (Stokesia laevis)- Purple Blooms, 2 feet tall